Tip Toe (Jason Derulo song)

-"Tip Toe" is a song by American singer and songwriter Jason Derulo, featuring vocals from Moroccan-American rapper French Montana, released on November 10, 2017.
-Derulo and Montana co-wrote the song with Soaky Siren, Johnny Mitchell, and its producers Pip Kembo and Bantu.
+"Tip Toe" is a song by American singer and songwriter Jason Derulo, featuring Moroccan-American rapper French Montana, released on November 10, 2017.
+It was written alongside Soaky Siren, Johnny Mitchell, and producers Pip Kembo and Bantu.

+In February 2024, the song was included on Derulo's fifth studio album Nu King.

 Live performances

 On April 12, 2018, Derulo performed the song live during a medley with "Swalla" and "Colors" at the German Echo Music Prize.

 Music video

 A lyric video for "Tip Toe", purportedly directed by Derulo himself, was released on November 10, 2017 to accompany the release of the single.
-A follow up, more elaborate official music video was then released on YouTube on December 7, 2017, at a total length of three minutes and thirty-seven seconds.
+A follow-up, more elaborate official music video was then released on YouTube on December 7, 2017, at a total length of three minutes and thirty-seven seconds.